Local Solutions to a Global Problem: Microplastics in North Carolina

 Break

-Turning the Tide: Industry Solutions to Reducing Plastic Waste – Jamie Pero Parker, Sustainability Lead, Innovation Advisors at RTI International
+Turning the Tide: Industry Solutions to Reducing Plastic Waste – Jamie Pero Parker, Sustainability Lead, Innovation Advisors, RTI International

 Lunch